-Have you ever considered timing a program with a stopwatch?
-The Performance Analyzer time line serves the same function.
+The Performance Analyzer time line can act like a stopwatch to time your program.
 The time line shows where each sample event in the experiment occurred.
 By setting sample traps at phase boundaries, you can analyze metrics on a phase-by-phase basis.
 The simplest metric, time, is easily recognized as the space between events.
 The triangular icons are calipers; they let you set the scope of analysis to the interval between the selected events.

-Figure 1-2 shows the time line portion of the Performance Analyzer window with typical results.
+Figure 2-2 shows the time line portion of the Performance Analyzer window with typical results.
 Event number 4 is selected; it is labeled according to the caliper number, third.
 You can see from the graph that the phase between the selected event and event number 5 is taking more of the program's time than any of the other phases.

-Figure 1-2 Typical Performance Analyzer Time Line
+Figure 2-2 Typical Performance Analyzer Time Line